Making and Inquiry or Complaint

 Although we cannot guarantee that you will be satisfied, we do guarantee that your inquiry will be investigated thoroughly.
 You will be allowed to discuss the results with the Chief of Police or his designee.

 Commending Exceptional Performance

-The best way to commend the actions of a MSUPD employee is to write a brief letter describing the incident and the actions you think were exceptional.
-Information such as the date, time and location will help identify the employee if you do not know his or her name.
-You may choose to send the written letter via email to firstname.lastname@example.org.
+The best way to commend the actions of an MSUPD employee is to write a brief letter describing the incident and the actions you think were exceptional.
+Information such as the date, time, and location will help identify the employee if you do not know his or her name.
+You may choose to send the written letter via email to email@example.com.
 If you choose not to write, you may ask to speak with the individual’s supervisor and make a verbal commendation.

 Commendations received by the Chief of Police are forwarded to the employee with a copy placed in his or her personnel file.
 Although our employees do not expect to be thanked for everything they do, recognition of exceptional service is always appreciated.
 This kind of feedback helps us to know if we are doing a good job.